ErnestRuzindana/geodrhub/README.md

 # geodrhub
-Geospatial Development and Research Hub repository
+Geospatial Development and Research Hub repository on GitHub